aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 });
 ```

-It's also possible to create user credentials together with the instance/cluster and add rotation:
+It's also possible to create user credentials together with the instance/cluster and add multi-user rotation:

 ```ts
 const myUserSecret = new rds.DatabaseSecret(this, 'MyUserSecret', {